The most wonderful time of the year is nearly here again.

 That time of year when life-affirming stories celebrate the spirit of the holidays, warm our hearts, and fill us with good cheer—like that spiked pumpkin spice latte I had the other night—and then are either read or watched for the umpteenth time.

-“Paul, what in the world was in that pumpkin spiced latte?”
+Now I know what you’re going to ask?
+You’re going to ask, “Paul, what in the world was in your spiked pumpkin spiced latte?”

-I mean, any day now there’s bound to be a audio book version of this blog post at Barnes & Noble.

-And just in time for the holidays too.
+Why, any day now there’s bound to be a audio book version of this post at your local Barnes & Noble, and just in time for the holidays too.

-They might even hire Maggie Simpson of “The Simpsons” to read it—MAKING IT A REAL STOCKING-STUFFER!—and an absolute must for your whole (blended) family.
+They might even hire Maggie Simpson of “The Simpsons” to read it—MAKING IT A REAL STOCKING-STUFFER!—an absolute must for the whole (blended) family.